ethereum/consensus-specs/sync/optimistic.md

    justify an honest chain.
 2. **BNs which are syncing can optimistically import transition blocks.** In this case a justified chain already exists blocks.
-The poison block would be quickly reverted and would have no affect on liveness.
+The poison block would be quickly reverted and would have no effect on liveness.

 Astute readers will notice that (2) contains a glaring assumption about network liveness.
 This is necessary because a node cannot feasibly ascertain that the